SvenskaSpel/locust-swarm/README.md

 # Swarm

-Swarm is a tool for running [locust](https://github.com/locustio/locust) in a distributed fashion on a set of load generator workers.
+Swarm is a tool for running [locust](https://github.com/locustio/locust) in a distributed fashion on a set of load generator servers.

-Swarm supports [locust-plugins](https://github.com/SvenskaSpel/locust-plugins), allowing you to do things like RPS limiting in a distributed setting.
+Swarm supports [locust-plugins](https://github.com/SvenskaSpel/locust-plugins), automatically installing it on load gens if available.

 ## Installation